euroargodev/argopy/docs/user-guide/working-with-argo-data/visualisation.rst

 Profiles colouring is finely tuned for some variables: QC flags, Data Mode and Deployment Status.
 By default, floats trajectories are always shown, but this can be changed with the ``traj`` boolean option.

-Note that the :class:`argopy.plot.scatter_map` integrates seamlessly with **argopy** :ref:`Index of profiles` :class:`pandas.DataFrame` and :class:`xarray.Dataset` :ref:`collection of profiles <Points vs profiles>`.
+Note that the :class:`argopy.plot.scatter_map` integrates seamlessly with **argopy** :ref:`tools-argoindex` :class:`pandas.DataFrame` and :class:`xarray.Dataset` :ref:`collection of profiles <Points vs profiles>`.
 However, all default arguments can be overwritten so that it should work with other data models.

 Let's import the usual suspects and some data to work with.